abc22413/LibraryDB/README.md

 ## Usage
 Please run main.py.
-Command Line Interface is pretty self-explanatory
+Command Line Interface is self-explanatory (hopefully).

 ## Making Own DB:
-The DB link is supplied.If however, you wish to make your own please do the following
+The DB link is supplied.
+If however, you wish to make your own please do the following

 - Create DB named Library
 - Add collection Users
 - Add collection Loans
 - Add collection Books

 To populate Books insert data/data.json.
-Else, you may run data/data.py which uses data/data.csv Don't forget to update username and password in secret.py
+Else, you may run data/data.py which uses data/data.csv.
+Don't forget to update username and password in secret.py if you choose to do this.

 ## License
 [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/)